Miss Nebraska's Outstanding Teen

-The Miss Nebraska's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Nebraska in the Miss America's Outstanding Teen pageant.
-The pageant is held each April in Omaha, Nebraska.
+The Miss Nebraska's Teen competition is the pageant that selects the representative for the U.S. state of Nebraska in the Miss America's Teen pageant.

-Alexandra Thompson of North Platte was crowned Miss Nebraska's Outstanding Teen on June 10, 2022 at the North Platte HS Performing Arts Center in North Platte, Nebraska.
-She competed in the Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Boston Pettera of North Platte was crowned Miss Nebraska's Teen on June 9, 2023 at the North Platte HS Performing Arts Center in North Platte, Nebraska.
+She will compete in the Miss America's Teen 2024 pageant in January 2024.

 Results summary

 The results of Miss Nebraska's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.